yvonnendutaw/leave/README.md

 **More:**

-This is meant to just give you a brief exaple of what flask can do
+This is meant to just give you a brief example of what flask can do